sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 v = v[1..start - 1] + value + v[end + 1..$]
 ```

 if v is a string.

+There is no literal representation of the operation if v is a map.
+In this case the range given by start-index-expr and end-index-expr is removed, and the the values in result-expr are added.

 The assigment expression itself returns the value of result-expr.

 > Note: The use of preceeding a list with the @ symbol is covered in just a bit.

-For the following examples, assume that `l` initially contains the list `{1, 2, 3}` and that `s` initially contains the string "foobar":
+For the following examples, assume that `l` initially contains the list `{1, 2, 3}`, that `m` initially contains the map [1 -> "one", 2 -> "two", 3 -> "three"] and that `s` initially contains the string "foobar":

 ```
 l[5..6] = {7, 8}       =>   E_RANGE (error)